Temperature Behavioral Adaptations by Birds

 Excessive heat also causes behavioral adaptations.
 One of the most common cooling mechanisms is gutar fluttering.
 Gutar fluttering consists of rapidly contracting and relaxing the muscles of the throat.
 The movement maximizes the flow of air over the moist membranes of the mouth.
 The bird is cooled by evaporation from those membranes as a dog is cooled by panting.

 Evaporative cooling is critical to birds because they do not have a sweat glands.
 Birds that nest in open environments in hot climates have a special problem.
 These birds often have difficulty keeping their eggs cool.
 Killdeer, Snowy Plovers, and several species of terns stand over their eggs to shade them on warm days.

 When temperatures rise, some birds fly to the nearest water; soak their breast feathers, and return tot he nest to wet their eggs or chicks.
 Belly-soaking also helps to cool the adult at the nest.
 Wood Storks and New World vultures use another unusual method of keeping cool.
-They excrete on their legs and rely on evaporation from the excrement to cool the blood going back to the body.Back to Affect of Climate on Birds Choices Back to Oregon Bird Choices
+They excrete on their legs and rely on evaporation from the excrement to cool the blood going back to the body.Return to Affect of Climate on Birds Return to Oregon Bird Choices